Breathlessness: Information for clinicians

 • Continue non-pharmacological treatments

-• Morphine 2.5 mg to 5 mg and Midazolam 2.5 mg -5mg subcutaneously P.R.N. for repiratory distress - this is important as no-one wants to experience or watch someone gasping for breath
+• Morphine 2.5 mg to 5 mg and Midazolam 2.5 mg -5mg subcut P.R.N. for repiratory distress (a syringe pump may help if several injections are needed)

 • Morphine 10 mg over 24 hours via a syringe pump, increasing stepwise to Morphine 30 mg over 24 hours as needed (start with 5mg if very frail)